chrissound/SodiumSierraStrawberry/README.md

 You need to use the `»` char to 'prevent' that path segment from being truncated.
 It's hardcoded!

+## How do I execute it?

+`sodiumSierraStrawberry /your/path/goes/here/example --limit 20`

+The above should output:

+`/you…/pat…/goe…/her…/example/`

 ## Installation

 ### Configuration